Skip to main content

 In the first stage of ratio weight adjustment, differences at the time of the 1960 Census between the distribution by race and residence of the population as estimated from the sample PSUs and that of total population in each of the four major regions of the country were taken into account.
 Using 1960 Census data, estimated population totals by race and residence for each region were computed by appropriately weighting the Census counts for PSUs in the sample.
 Ratios were then computed between these estimates (based on sample PSUs) and the actual population totals for the region as shown by the 1960 Census.

 In the second stage ratio adjustment, sample proportions were adjusted to independent current estimates of the civilian noninstitutionalized population by age, sex, and race.
 These estimates were prepared by carrying forward the most recent Census data (1960) to take account of subsequent aging of the population, mortality, and migration between the United States and other countries (Census Bureau 1966).
-The adjustment was made by race within five age groups.
+The adjustment was made by race within three Mature Women age groups and five Young Women age groups.

 In 1991, NLS staff began investigating the effects of differential nonresponse on sampling weights as then calculated.
 The original weighting routine was designed to minimize an increase in variance caused by large weights for individuals with certain characteristics.
 One effect of this original procedure was that certain subsegments of the sample were assigned identical sampling weights.
 NLS staff adjusted the weights to avoid this problem.

-The Young Women sample was based upon stratified, multi-stage random samples with an oversample of blacks.
+The Mature and Young Women cohorts were based upon stratified, multi-stage random samples with an oversample of blacks.
 Each case in each interview year was assigned a weight specific to that year.
 This weight can be interpreted as an estimate of the number of people in the corresponding population that the individual in the sample represents.
 This section discusses some ramifications of the weights when used for data analysis.

 To tabulate characteristics of the sample (i.e., sample means, totals, or proportions) for a single interview year in order to describe the population being represented, it is necessary to weight the observations using the weights provided.
 For example, to estimate the average hours worked in 1987 by women age 14-24 as of December 31, 1967, researchers would simply use the weighted average of hours worked, where weight is the 1987 sample weight.
 These weights are approximately correct when used in this way, with item nonresponse possibly generating small errors.
 Other applications for which users may wish to apply weighting, but for which the application of weights may not produce the intended result, include: